Ravn-Tech/HyperTag/README.md

 # HyperTag

+Your digital thought mapper.<br>
-File organization made easy.
-HyperTag let's humans intuitively express how they think about their files using tags.
+HyperTag let's humans intuitively express how they think about their files using tags and machine learning.
+Instead of introducing proprietary file formats like other existing file organization solutions, HyperTag just layers on top of your existing files without any fuss.

 **Objective Function**: Minimize time between a thought and access to all relevant files.